 The applicant must consent to Grown in Britain terms and conditions.

 A Grown in Britain Chain of Custody applicant must undergo an audit and assessment by a Grown in Britain approved auditor.
 The approved auditor list is available on the Grown in Britain website.
 The audit shall be annual; for organisations that have two or less full-time equivalent employees, the audit in the first year must be on site and for subsequent years, it can be alternate remote and on site.
 Remote audits must be agreed by Grown in Britain at least 1 week in advance of the remote audit.
-For Grown in Britain Forests and Woodlands applicants an annual audit will be carried out by the certification body on receipt of the appropriate evidence.
+For Grown in Britain Forests and Woodlands applicants an annual audit will be carried out by the certification body.

 The applicant shall formally accept the audit report after which it will be sent to the certification body.
 The certification body will evaluate and submit a conformity report to the audited company and auditor.